-If you think that you will owe additional tax at the end of the examination, you can stop the further accrual of interest on the amount you think you will owe.
-You can do this by sending money to the IRS to cover all or part of the amount you think you will owe.
-Interest will stop accruing on any part of the amount you cover when the IRS receives your money.
+If you think that you will owe additional tax at the end of the examination, you can stop the further accrual of interest by sending money to the IRS to cover all or part of the amount you think you will owe.
+Interest on part or all of any amount you owe will stop accruing on the date the IRS receives your money.

-You can send an amount either in the form of a deposit (cash bond) or as a payment of tax.
+You can send an amount either in the form of a deposit in the nature of a cash bond or as a payment of tax.
 Both a deposit and a payment stop any further accrual of interest.
-However, making a deposit or payment of tax will stop the accrual of interest on only the amount you sent.
-Because of compounding rules, interest will accrue on accrued interest, even if you have paid the underlying tax.
+However, making a deposit or payment will stop the accrual of interest on only the amount you sent.
+Because of compounding rules, interest will continue to accrue on accrued interest, even though you have paid the underlying tax.